jnozzi/cocoadev.com/markdown/SigTrapDuringFullScreen.md

                     }

-General/MovieWindow is a subclassed General/NSWindnow that overloads canBecomeKeyWindow to return YES always.
+MovieWindow is a subclassed NSWindnow that overloads canBecomeKeyWindow to return YES always.
 If anyone can figure out why I am getting this SIGTRAP it would help me a lot.

 ----

 Well one thing I can see right off the bat is that you are not retaining the original window's content view.
 When you close the window, depending on its properties, it may be destroyed (released), taking the view with it before it's added to the fullscreen window (and retained by the window on add).
 Another thing I *think* might be wrong is that, though you set the window's window controller, you don't set the window controller's window.
 One should trigger the other in my mind, but you might want to double-check that for fact.
-Also, the documentation for General/NSWindowController's     setWindow  method says, *"You should generally create a new window controller for a new window and release the old window controller instead of using this method."*.
+Also, the documentation for NSWindowController's     setWindow  method says, *"You should generally create a new window controller for a new window and release the old window controller instead of using this method."*.
 So ... yeah.

 ----
 I did put a retain on original window's content view and that did not fix the problem.
 You said that when you create a new window then you should create a new controller.
 But right now I have a document that holds a window controller and this has a window on it that starts with a bordered window.
 What would be the best way then to make this window full screen and borderless?
 There is a movie playing in the beginning window as well, and I would like it to stay at the same place in the timeline during the switch.
 Sorry - I am bit confused, I am pretty inexperienced when working with windows.
 If it helps... this is a document- based application as well.